It was around midnight when a little dog darted out in front of Dr. Abigail Marsh’s car.

 - What Is Prosocial Behavior?
 2 Theories in Psychology

 - 4 Thought-Provoking Findings and Experiments

 - Prosocial Behavior in Child Development

-- 2 Ways To Increase Prosocial Behavior
+- 2 Ways to Increase Prosocial Behavior

 - 3 Helpful Activities

-- Assessing Prosociality: Questionnaire & Scales
+- Assessing Prosociality: Questionnaires and Scales

 - Prosocial Behavior, Antisocial Behavior, and Altruism